shichao-an/soundmeter/README.rst

   -c, --collect  collect RMS values to determine thresholds -s SECS, --seconds SECS  time in seconds to run the meter (default forever) -a ACTION_TYPE, --action ACTION_TYPE  triggered action (``stop``, ``exec-stop`` and ``exec``) -t THRESHOLD, --trigger THRESHOLD  trigger condition (threshold RMS and an optional number of consecutive triggering times, which defaults 1)
-  -e FILE, --execute FILE  shell script to execute upon trigger (defaults to ``~/.soundmeter/trigger.sh``) -d, --daemonize  run the meter in the background --log LOGFILE  log the meter (defaults to ``~/.soundmeter/log``) -v, --verbose         verbose mode
+  -e FILE, --execute FILE  shell script to execute upon trigger (defaults to ``~/.soundmeter/trigger.sh``), can be configured to pass rms value as argument by setting ``rms_as_trigger_arg`` to ``True`` in ~/.soundmeter/config
+  -d, --daemonize  run the meter in the background --log LOGFILE  log the meter (defaults to ``~/.soundmeter/log``) -v, --verbose         verbose mode